SMD 616: Research Learning Community 1

-TIME & LOCATION January-May: monthly seminars in White Hall
+TIME & LOCATION March-May: weekly seminars in White Hall

 June-July: research experience, location to be determined

 PREREQUISITES: MS 1 in good academic standing

 In March-May, students will attend 8 weekly seminars (including the Medical Student Research Symposium) that introduce them to the Research Learning Community (RLC) at Boonshoft School of Medicine.
 The RLC includes students and faculty engaged in a wide range of biomedical, clinical, translational, and medical education research.

 The seminars will include training in basic research skills that will prepare students to contribute to a faculty research project.
-Skills training will cover library and reference tools, using statistics, human subjects and lab animal research regulations, and university standards for the responsible conduct of research.
-Seminars will be supplemented by assignments and discussion in an online learning environment.
+Topics will cover the responsible conduct of research, library and reference tools, human subjects research regulations, and strategies for participating in scientific meetings.
+Seminars will include written assignments, oral presentations, and discussion in a learning community environment.

-Students who enroll in SMD 616 are responsible for finding a faculty mentor prior to the beginning of the elective, students will identify and consult with potential mentors in participating BSOM departments.
-The student and mentor will develop a suitable plan for a research experience involving at least 40 hours of contact time.
-Plans will be finalized by May.
+Students who enroll in SMD 616 are responsible for finding a faculty mentor prior to the beginning of the elective.
+The student and mentor will develop a suitable plan for the elective research experience involving at least 40 hours of contact time.
+Plans must be finalized by the end of May.
 Research experiences will be completed in June-July.

 For the purposes of this elective, a research experience means participating in some meaningful aspect of a faculty mentor’s research project.
 The research experience might include: conducting a literature search, drafting a human subjects or lab animal protocol, obtaining informed consent from patients, conducting retrospective chart reviews and other kinds of data collection and analysis, or observing and learning specific research procedures.
 While the experience is not expected to be a fully developed and independent research project, it could provide a pathway for developing such a project later in medical school.

 1. Participate in monthly seminars and skills training activities.
 (20%)